techgrounds/techgrounds-FvL69-1/04_Security/SEC-06_passwords.md

 ## RESULT:

 ### Why is hashing preffered over symmetric encryption?
+The short version: Encryption is reversable and Hashing is irreversable.

 Encryption is a two-way function where data is passed in as plaintext and comes out as ciphertext, which is unreadable.
 Since encryption is two-way, the data can be decrypted so it is readable again.
 Hashing, on the other hand, is one-way,